 The Barry M. Goldwater Scholarship provides $7,500 per year for educational expenses to sophomores and juniors majoring in math, science, and engineering.
 The purpose of the award is to encourage outstanding students to pursue careers and advanced degrees in these fields.
-The foundation awards up to 300 Goldwater Scholarships nationwide; UC Berkeley can nominate four students for the award.

-Full-time sophomore or junior (planning one or two more years of full-time undergraduate study)
+- be a full-time sophomore or junior (planning one or two more years of full-time undergraduate study)

-Selectors seek students who demonstrate a strong commitment to a career in math, science, or engineering; display intellectual curiosity and intensity; and possess potential for significant future contributions in their chosen field.
-It is expected that Goldwater scholars will pursue advanced degrees.
+* It is expected that Goldwater scholars will pursue advanced degrees.
 Students who plan to study medicine are eligible only if they plan a research career rather than a career as a medical doctor in private practice.
 Typical fields of study include, but are not limited to, applied science, astronomy, biochemistry, biology, chemistry, computer science, entomology, environmental science, genetics, geology, mathematics, microbiology, neurobiology, physics, zoology, and all fields of engineering.

-Transcripts form all colleges attended
+- Transcripts from all colleges attended